haiaty/neverstoplearning-php/Learn/how-to-run.md

 You have **two choices** for the method of connecting PHP to the web server.
 For many web servers **PHP has a direct module interface (also called SAPI)**.
 These web servers include Apache, Microsoft Internet Information Server, Netscape and iPlanet servers.
 Many other web servers have support for ISAPI, the Microsoft module interface (OmniHTTPd for example).
 If PHP **has no module support** for your web server, you can always **use it as a CGI or FastCGI processor**.

+### with PHP built in web server

+As of PHP 5.4.0, the CLI SAPI provides a built-in web server.
+Note that this web server was designed to aid application development.
+It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.
+It is not intended to be a full-featured web server.
+It should not be used on a public network.

+For more information about it see here: [PHP's built in web server](#Learn/php-built-in-web-server.md)

 ### with Apache Web server

 The traditional way is to use Apache’s mod_php.
 Mod_php attaches PHP to Apache itself, but Apache does a very bad job of managing it.
 You’ll suffer from severe memory problems as soon as you get any kind of real traffic.